-Documenting Global Handwashing Day celebrations can help the GHP, media, donors, and others know how you celebrated Global Handwashing Day.
+Documenting Global Handwashing Day celebrations can help others know how you celebrated Global Handwashing Day.
 This information shows those involved the results of their good work, catalyzes others to act, and helps the GHP develop an accurate picture of the day was commemorated around the world.